BodenmillerGroup/IMCWorkflow/docs/process.md

 Starting from IMC raw data and a "panel" file, individual acquisitions are extracted as TIFF and OME-TIFF files.
 The panel contains information of antibodies used in the experiment and the user can specify which channels to keep for downstream analysis.
-In case `ilastik` pixel classification-based image segmentation is performed (see next section), random tiles are cropped from images for convenience of pixel labelling.
+In the case pixel classification-based image segmentation is performed (see next section), random tiles are cropped from images for convenience of pixel labelling.

 ## Image segmentation